 23. Make Sure Your Car is Travel-Ready

-There would be nothing worse than a broken car in the middle of the trip.
+Nothing would be worse than a broken car during the trip.
 Therefore, it is mandatory to get your vehicle checked to ensure it is ready for a long road trip.

 Plan Your Trip Wisely to Make Travel Less Stressful

 These are some ways that can make your travel less stressful.
-Consider following some of these tips while planning your next holiday or business trip and see the difference.
+Consider following these tips while planning your next holiday or business trip and see the difference.

 So, what do you do to reduce travel stress?
 Feel free to share your tips with us so we can update this list!